Images of Acne Keloidalis Nuchae (9)

-Acne keloidalis nuchae, also known as keloidal folliculitis or nuchal keloidal acne, is a chronic skin condition characterized by inflamed papules (small, solid bumps), pustules (small, pus-filled bumps), and scars on the back of the neck.
+Acne keloidalis nuchae, also known as folliculitis keloidalis, is a chronic skin condition characterized by inflamed papules (small, solid bumps), pustules (small, pus-filled bumps), and scars on the back of the neck.

-Although it is not related to common acne (acne vulgaris), acne keloidalis nuchae initially appears as acne-like lesions of inflamed hair follicles (folliculitis) on the nape of the neck (nuchal area) and, without treatment, can result in small or large keloid-like scars and potentially hair loss in the affected area.
+Although it is not related to common acne, acne keloidalis nuchae initially appears as acne-like lesions of inflamed hair follicles on the back of the neck, and without treatment, it can result in small or large keloid-like scars and potentially hair loss in the affected area.

 Who's At Risk?

-Acne keloidalis nuchae can affect any race / ethnicity, but it is most commonly found in young adult men of African or, less commonly, Latino or Asian descent.
+Acne keloidalis nuchae can affect any race / ethnicity, but it is most commonly found in young adult Black men or, less commonly, Latino and Asian men.
 It is very uncommon in women.
-In addition, acne keloidalis nuchae is very rarely seen in people prior to puberty or after middle age.
+In addition, acne keloidalis nuchae is very rarely seen in people before puberty or after middle age.

 Signs & Symptoms

-The most common locations of acne keloidalis nuchae include:
+The most common locations of acne keloidalis nuchae include the:

-Initially, lesions of acne keloidalis nuchae appear as red or pus-filled bumps, which may be painful and itchy.
+Early on, lesions of acne keloidalis nuchae appear as inflamed or pus-filled bumps (papules and pustules), which may be painful and itchy.
 In darker skin colors, the lesions may be pink, reddish, or any shade of brown, whereas in lighter skin colors, they are pink or red.
-Over time, these inflamed bumps develop into small scars.
-Without treatment, the small scars can coalesce into large, thick scars, or keloids.
+Over time, these inflamed bumps develop into small, raised scars.
+Without treatment, the small scars can form into large, thick scars.
 Areas of widespread scarring may be associated with hair loss.
-Rarely, advanced acne keloidalis nuchae lesions can develop deep pockets of pus with connections to the surface of the skin, and a foul-smelling discharge may ooze from these sinus tracts.
+Sometimes advanced acne keloidalis nuchae lesions can develop deep pockets of pus (sinuses) with connections to the surface of the skin, and a foul-smelling discharge may ooze from these sinus tracts.

-People who develop acne keloidalis nuchae should focus on avoiding irritation to the area in order to prevent the formation of additional lesions:
+Individuals with acne keloidalis nuchae should focus on avoiding irritation to the area to help prevent the formation of additional lesions, including:

-- Avoid head wear (such as sports helmets) and shirt collars that rub against the back of your neck.
+- Avoiding wearing headwear (such as sports helmets) and shirt collars that rub against the back of the neck.

-- Avoid closely shaving of the back of your neck.
+- Avoiding closely shaving the back of the scalp and neck.

-- For itchy lesions, try an over-the-counter cortisone cream.
+For itchy lesions, try an over-the-counter hydrocortisone (eg, Cortisone) cream.

-Although these self-care measures can help, anyone with acne keloidalis nuchae should see their primary care doctor or a dermatologist for treatment in order to prevent progression of the condition.
+Although these self-care measures can help, anyone with acne keloidalis nuchae should see a health professional for treatment in order to prevent progression of the condition.

-The prognosis of acne keloidalis nuchae is good if treatment is started early.
+Treatment for acne keloidalis nuchae is most effective when started early.

 Topical creams, lotions, or gels may include:

 - A retinoid cream such as tretinoin (Retin-A), tazarotene (Avage, Tazorac), or adapalene (Differin).